 5 – Havana, Cuba

-If your palate caters more toward stronger coffee, Cuban coffee’s dark, raw, and strong taste may hit the right notes for you.
+If your palate caters more toward more robust coffee, Cuban coffee’s dark, raw, and strong taste may hit the right notes for you.

 Throughout Havana, you’ll find cafes, roasters, and coffee experiences, all serving various smooth and aromatic Cuban coffees.